-- The Effect of Analyst Forecasts During Earnings Announcements on Investor Responses to Reported Earnings, (with Minsup Song and Mary Stanford), The Accounting Review, forthcoming.
+- The Effect of Analyst Forecasts During Earnings Announcements on Investor Responses to Reported Earnings, (with Minsup Song and Mary Stanford), The Accounting Review, May 2017.

 - Accounting Conservatism and External Financing Decisions, (with Beng Wee Goh, Chee Yeow Lim, and Yen H. Tong), Contemporary Accounting Research, Spring 2017.

 - The Effect of Joint Auditor Pair Composition on Audit Quality: Evidence from Impairment Tests, (with Luc Paugam, Dana Zhang, and Jean-Francois Casta), Contemporary Accounting Research, Spring 2017.